Why Insurance Products Provide Better Retirement Solutions Than Bonds

 Guaranteed lifetime income annuities also provide the ability for clients to access higher yields than just investing in long-term bonds due to risk-pooling and the benefits of mortality credits.
 In other words, since the insurance companies know that some clients will die early, they can provide every client higher income yields than these clients would be able to achieve if they were to just invest in long-term bonds directly—as we saw in Table 1 above.

-Obviously some clients will die early and receive less than they would have received if they just invested in short-term or long-term bonds directly.
+Obviously some clients will die early and receive less than they would have received if they just invested in intermediate-term or long-term bonds directly.

 We can look at the after-tax IRRs of all three options (short-term bond (AGG), long-term bond (IGLB), and the Guaranteed Lifetime Income (GLI) Product below:

-We can see from the graph above that if both insureds die before 83, then investing in short-term bonds (AGG), the orange line, would have beaten the GLI product.
+We can see from the graph above that if both insureds die before 77, then investing in intermediate -term bonds would have beaten the GLI product.

-If both of the insureds would have died before 87, then investing in long-term bonds (IGLB, the grey line) would have outperformed the GLI product.
+If both of the insureds would have died before 78, then investing in long-term bonds would have outperformed the GLI product.

 This should bring up the question: